zarr-developers/zarr-java/README.md

 This repository contains an early preview of a Java implementation of the Zarr specification.
 It is intended for collecting feedback from the community and not for use.
 The API is subject to changes.

+Refer to [JZarr](https://github.com/zarr-developers/jzarr) for a stable implementation of Zarr version 2.

 ## Usage
 ```java